 - If you can't attend the open house, we welcome you to return to this page after March 1 to give feedback.

-A study of current and future parking needs in Downtown Castle Rock was conducted starting in summer 2016.
+A study of current and future parking needs in Downtown Castle Rock was conducted in 2016/17.
 Work in conjunction with this study included development of a plan with short- and long-term strategies to more effectively and efficiently meet the growing mobility needs of residents, visitors and employers.
-View the executive summary of the study and a list of proposed action items, which stakeholders are in the process of discussing.
-The full study will be posted to this page once that process is complete.
+View the executive summary of the study, a list of action items and the full study.

 The area studied generally is bounded by Interstate 25 on the west, the railroad tracks on the east, Wolfensberger Road on the north and Plum Creek Parkway on the south.
-The consultant group working with Town staff and the Downtown Alliance on the project, Kimley-Horn and Assoc., worked to:
+The consultant group that worked with Town staff and the Downtown Alliance on the project, Kimley-Horn and Assoc., worked to:

 - Inventory existing parking available in the area through a formal data-collection effort

 - Review current parking needs and projecting future needs

 - Determine possible parking-related improvements, with an emphasis on attainable solutions

 Some parking changes added nearly 20 parking spots to Downtown Castle Rock in fall 2017.
 View the slides from a May 16 presentation to Town Council regarding these changes.

 Are there other Downtown parking changes you would like to see?
 Submit a request form, and the parking team will follow up.